Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 - (I) cannot (unable, unable) to fulfill your request.

-See, now is not the time to ask (make such a request)
+Understand, now is not the time to ask (make such a request),

-Sorry, we (I) cannot (can) fulfill your request.
+Sorry, but we (I) cannot (can) fulfill your request.

-I have to forbid (refuse, do not allow).
+I am forced to prohibit (refuse, not allow).

 An important component of speech etiquette is a compliment.
-Tactfully and timely said, it cheers up the addressee, sets him up for a positive attitude towards the opponent.
-A compliment is said at the beginning of a conversation, at a meeting, acquaintance or during a conversation, at parting.
+Said tactfully and at the right time, it lifts the mood of the recipient and sets him up for a positive attitude towards his opponent.
+A compliment is said at the beginning of a conversation, during a meeting, acquaintance, or during a conversation, when parting.
 A compliment is always nice.
-Only an insincere compliment is dangerous, a compliment for the sake of a compliment, an overly enthusiastic compliment.
+Only an insincere compliment, a compliment for the sake of a compliment, an overly enthusiastic compliment are dangerous.

-The compliment refers to the appearance, testifies to the excellent professional abilities of the addressee, his high morality, gives a general a positive evaluation:
+The compliment relates to appearance, indicates the recipient’s excellent professional abilities, his high morality, and gives a general positive assessment:

-You look good (excellent, fine, excellent, great, young).
+You look good (excellent, wonderful, excellent, magnificent, young).

 You are (so, very) charming (smart, quick-witted, resourceful, reasonable, practical).

-You are a good (excellent, excellent, excellent) partner (companion).
+You are a good (excellent, wonderful, excellent) partner (companion).

-You know how to well (perfectly) lead (manage) people, organize them.
+You know how to lead (manage) people well (excellently) and organize them.

 Task 176.
-Play the proposed role-playing situations.
-When discussing the completed task, pay attention to the behavior of its participants, their facial expressions, gestures, intonation, compliance with etiquette and speech rules.
+Play out the proposed role-playing situations.
+When discussing a completed task, pay attention to the behavior of its participants, their facial expressions, gestures, intonation, and compliance with etiquette and speech rules.

 a) You are an 11th grade student.
-You need to apply with a request to the director, teacher, one of the parents, friend.
+You need to make a request to the director, teacher, one of the parents, or a friend.

-b) You are the chairman of the youth organization "Tourist".
-Came to you: your classmate, an unfamiliar young man (girl), master of sports, representative of the company "Sport").
+b) You are the chairman of the youth organization “Tourist”.
+A classmate of yours, an unfamiliar young man (girl), a master of sports, a representative of the Sport company, has come to you.

-c) You are an employee of the administration.
+c) You are an administration employee.
 You need to ask by phone:

-Veteran of the Great Patriotic War to take part in the celebration;
+Veterans of the Great Patriotic War take part in the celebration;

-A scholar from a university to give a lecture in a college;
+A university scientist gives a lecture at a college;

-The head of the company to help improve the sports ground.
+The head of the company will help improve the sports ground.

-Any act of communication has a beginning, main part and final.
+Any act of communication has a beginning, a main part and a final part.
 If the addressee is unfamiliar to the subject of speech, then communication begins with acquaintance.
-In this case, it can occur directly and indirectly.
+Moreover, it can occur directly or indirectly.
 According to the rules of good manners, it is not customary to enter into a conversation with a stranger and introduce yourself.
 However, there are times when this needs to be done.
 Etiquette prescribes the following formulas:

-- Allow (those) to get to know you (with you).
+- Let me get to know you (you).

 - Let me introduce you.